← Back to Case Studies

 I acted as a full-stack technical partner, handling mechanical design, software architecture, and team culture.

-• The app automated searching and totaling, providing leadership with instant dashboards of migration progress without interrupting scientists' workflow.
+• Outcome: The app provided leadership with instant dashboards of migration progress without adding friction to the scientists' workflow.

-• I engineered a custom sensor using a Raspberry Pi and thermocouples housed in a 3D-printed case.
+3. IoT Cost Engineering I engineered a custom sensor using a Raspberry Pi and thermocouples in a 3D-printed case.

 Group outing with leadership and engineering staff